 Over 300 Washington, DC-area professionals volunteer to be matched with as mentors with TFAS program participants.
 Your mentor will be paired with you based on your field of study, career goals, college or university, hometown, and other factors.

 TFAS hosts a “Meet Your Mentor Breakfast” where you get the opportunity to meet with your mentor in person and plan other meetings during your stay in Washington.
+If public health conditions do not allow for large in-person gatherings, a kick-off webinar is planned instead.

 “My mentor the best mentor that I could have asked for.
 She was ridiculously involved with me and really augmented my summer experience in TFAS.
 She has given me phenomenal advice on living in DC.”Ashni Bhojwani, Clemson University